 - Because we have no operating history, valuing our business and predicting our prospects is challenging. - We have no products approved for commercial sale and have not generated any revenue from product sales.
 We may never generate any revenue or become profitable or, if we achieve profitability, we may not be able to sustain it. - Our business has incurred significant losses and we anticipate that we will continue to incur significant losses for the foreseeable future.
-We have never recognized revenue from product sales and may never be profitable. - We will need to raise additional funding to advance our product candidates, which may not be available on acceptable terms, or at all.
-If we are unable to obtain additional funding when needed, we may have to delay or scale back some of our programs or grant rights to third parties to develop and market our product candidates. - Biopharmaceutical product development involves a lengthy and expensive process, with an uncertain outcome.
-We may incur additional unexpected costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates. - The regulatory approval process for our product candidates will be lengthy, time-consuming and inherently unpredictable and we may experience significant delays in the clinical development and regulatory approval, if any, of our product candidates. - Manufacturing of biological products is complex, and we may experience manufacturing problems that result in delays in our development or commercialization programs.
+We have never recognized revenue from product sales and may never be profitable.

-- We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - We rely on third parties to conduct certain aspects of our preclinical studies and clinical trials.
+- We will need to raise additional funding to advance our product candidates, which may not be available on acceptable terms, or at all.
+If we are unable to obtain additional funding when needed, we may have to delay or scale back some of our programs or grant rights to third parties to develop and market our product candidates. - · Our recurring losses from operations and financial condition raise substantial doubt about our ability to continue as a going concern. - Biopharmaceutical product development involves a lengthy and expensive process, with an uncertain outcome.
+We may incur additional unexpected costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates. - The regulatory approval process for our product candidates will be lengthy, time-consuming and inherently unpredictable and we may experience significant delays in the clinical development and regulatory approval, if any, of our product candidates. - Manufacturing of biological products is complex, and we may experience manufacturing problems that result in delays in our development or commercialization programs. - We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - We rely on third parties to conduct certain aspects of our preclinical studies and clinical trials.
 If these third parties do not successfully carry out their contractual duties, meet expected deadlines or comply with regulatory requirements, we may not be able to obtain regulatory approval for, or commercialize, any potential product candidates. - Unfavorable global economic or political conditions could adversely affect our business, financial condition, or results of operations.